simgrid/simgrid/docs/source/Installing_SimGrid.rst

 ==================

-SimGrid should work out of the box on Linux, Mac OSX, FreeBSD, and Windows (under Windows, you need to install the Windows Subsystem Linux to get more than the Java bindings).
+SimGrid should work out of the box on Linux, macOS, FreeBSD, and Windows (under Windows, you need to install the Windows Subsystem Linux to get more than the Java bindings).